 Larz Anderson Park

 This spot is great for portrait sessions and even ceremonies at an affordable rate.
-It is a beautifully manicured garden with a lot of hidden gems.
+It is a beautifully manicured garden with large trees, rolling hills, winding paths, a pergola, pond and stone "temple".
 It also has an antique car museum and if you're lucky, they will put out a beautiful car to take photos in front of.

 If you want quintessential Boston, you can't get any more classic than Beacon Hill.
 Specifically Acorn street is one of the prettiest spots with old cobblestones.
 There are many little streets in this dense neighborhood that are beautiful to walk around.